 - Set your camera for auto ISO.
 If the setting allows, set the minimum shutter speed to 1/500 seconds.
 I shot in aperture priority mode on my Canon EOS 5D Mark IV.

 - But, the M5 infrared camera did not allow for setting the minimum shutter speed.
-So, I set that to auto ISO, manual mode with shutter speed at 1/750 seconds and f-stop of 7.5 or thereabouts.
+So, I set that to auto ISO, manual mode with shutter speed at 1/750 seconds and an f-stop of 7.5 or thereabouts.
 The exposure was handled essentially by varying the ISO as needed.

 - Set your camera profile to Landscape and shoot RAW format photographs.